statgen/sequencing_comparison/README.md

 3. Run `nextlow run Subset.nf`.
 Preferrably run from `tmux` session.
 When crashed (e.g. SLURM node failure) use `nextflow run Subset.nf -resume`.

 4. The final BCF files with normalized variants are located in `results/` folder.

+## C. Annotate variants

+### Setup

+1. Make sure that the latest version of `bcftools` and `tabix` are installed
+2. Make sure that the `VEP` (Variant Effect Predictor) v96 or higher is installed.

+### Run

+1. cd into `annotate` directory
+2. edit `nextflow.config` file:

+   `vcfs` -- path to the VCF/BCF files generate in the previous step

+   `vep` -- path to `VEP` executable

+   `vep_flags` -- set any additional VEP flags if needed

+   `bcftools` -- path to `VEP` executable

+   `tabix` -- path to `tabix` executable

+   Edit other options related to SLURM or local execution as needed.

+3. Run `nextlow run Annotate.nf`.
+Preferrably run from `tmux` session.
+When crashed (e.g. SLURM node failure) use `nextflow run Annotate.nf -resume`.

+4. The final VCF files with annotated variants are located in `results/vep` folder.